and-kal/XynthiSC3/README.md

 # xynthi-update

-Project of trying to update Bhob Rainey's Xynthi to SC3.
+Update of Bhob Rainey's Xynthi

+It was originally done in SuperCollider 2 and was macOS-only.
+The new version will be in SuperCollider 3 and is supposed to run cross-platform.

-original version and additional information can be found at [https://mockfuneral.github.io/2020/12/11/xynthi](mockfuneral.github.io)
+The original version and additional information can be found at [mockfuneral.github.io](https://mockfuneral.github.io/2020/12/11/xynthi).

 ## Roadmap